jonroby/mod-cli/README.md

 Unlike actions, you can't ever omit `-s` preceding a state key.
 And `$ -s stateKey` won't do anything.

-## Note

-Even though invoking all these arguments share a similar structure (`-a <action>`, `-s <stateKey>`, `-c <Component>`, `-r <reducer>`), their behavior is different.
-I do hope it's intuitive.
+Even though invoking all these arguments share a similar structure (`-a <action>`, `-s <stateKey>`, `-c <Component>`, `-r <reducer>`), their behavior is slightly different.
+In determing this structure, intuitiveness and brevity were weighted more heavily than consistency of behavior.

 ## TODO (Mod CLI)